50th Regional Support Group

-The 50th RSG is comprised of Soldiers from: Headquarters and Headquarters Company (HHC), 50th RSG; 930th Army Liaison Team; HHC, 927th Combat Sustainment Support Battalion; 144th Transportation Company; 256th Medical Company; 631st Maintenance Company; 153rd Finance Company; 260th Military Intelligence Battalion; 356th Quartermaster Company; 856th Quartermaster Company and the 146th Signal Battalion.
+The 50th RSG is comprised of Soldiers from: Headquarters and Headquarters Company (HHD), 50th RSG; 930th Digital Liaison Detachment; HHC, 927th Combat Sustainment Support Battalion; 144th Transportation Company; 256th Medical Company; 631st Maintenance Company; 153rd Finance Company; 260th Military Intelligence Battalion; 356th Quartermaster Company; 856th Quartermaster Company; 13th Army Band and the 146th Expeditionary Signal Battalion.

 More than 1,800 Florida Army National Guard Soldiers are assigned to the major command.

 The 50th Area Support Group was constituted July 5, 1946, in the Florida National Guard as Headquarters Company, 1st Battalion, 211th Infantry, an element of the 51st Infantry Division.
 It organized and was Federally recognized Dec.
 17, 1946, in Miami.
 It consolidated April 15, 1959, with the Service Company, 211th Infantry (organized and federally recognized April 15, 1947, in Miami), and the consolidated unit was reorganized and redesignated as the Combat Support Company, 1st Battle Group, 211th Infantry.